Dad's Army (stage show): Dates

 After cuts and revisions, the show transferred to London's West End and opened at the Shaftesbury Theatre on 2 October 1975.
 On the opening night there was a surprise appearance by Chesney Allen, singing the old Flanagan and Allen song Hometown with Arthur Lowe.

 The show ran in the West End until February 1976, where it was disrupted twice by bomb scares, and then toured the country until 4 September 1976.
+Jack Haig took over from Clive Dunn as Lance Corporal Jones for the second half of the tour.
 The stage show was later revived, billed as Dad’s Army—The Musical, and toured Australia and New Zealand in 2004–2005, starring Jon English.